You need to use our in-year admission online form to apply for a school place when you:

 - Two documents* which show your address, e.g. a utility bill, bank statement, or a letter from your GP, hospital, dentist or optician

 You also need to provide one of the following:

 - A copy of your most recent* child benefit or family tax credit letter, as long as it shows your child’s name and address

 - A letter* from your child’s GP, dentist, hospital or optician.

 - Child Trust Fund document.

 - The page in your child’s health record book that has their name and address.

-All documents must be less than a year old.
 Please email your documents to email@example.com.
 Don’t delay your application, even if you don’t have all the proofs of address that we need – we’ll contact you later with advice on what to do.